Osbern de Cailly (11th century). Probably descended from Richard the Fearless, 3rd Duke of Normandy.

 - Margery de Caly, who married Roger de Clifton: as a result of this marriage the Clifton family inherited the main Caly/Cailly lands in East Anglia and elsewhere when the senior branch of the family had no male heirs.

-- Adam de Cailly, who fought against the Scots and was probably the Adam de Cailly ransomed from them in about 1328.
+- Adam de Cailly, who fought against the Scots and was the Adam de Cailly ransomed from them in about 1328.
+See the blog post Ransomed from the Scots.